swcarpentry/shell-novice/04-loop.md

 Nelle is now ready to process her data files.
 Since she's still learning how to use the shell, she decides to build up the required commands in stages.
-Her first step is to make sure that she can select the right files&mdash;remember, these are ones whose names end in 'A' or 'B', rather than 'Z':
+Her first step is to make sure that she can select the right files --- remember, these are ones whose names end in 'A' or 'B', rather than 'Z':

 ~~~ {.input}